Real Estate Market of India in 2017 : A Perspective

 Obviously, the year 2017 will witness the real estate markets across India emerging as stronger, healthier and end user driven.
 Fence sitters who had deferred their decision expecting further fall in prices will start coming back at least in the case of established long term players of good brand value.

-In 2017, the primary market across larger cities is expected to improve faster than the secondary markets as the transactions take place through financial institutions and banks in the former.
+In the real estate market of India in 2017, the primary market across larger cities is expected to improve faster than the secondary markets as the transactions take place through financial institutions and banks in the former.
 Besides, sales in the primary market may improve as banks are lowering interest rates on home loans.
 However, the secondary market may take some time for revival where buyers have to readjust their investment strategy as the transactions mostly take place in cash in this segment.

 Affordable Housing: Affordable housing is expected to receive offers by the government for both developers and buyers as well.